carlosvpi/ecosim/ecosim-server/README.md

 ### PUT `market/`

-Post offers in, or remove it from, the market, in the name of an agent
+Post offers in, or remove it from, the market, in the name of an agent, or make it directly to another agent.

 Params:
 - `id`: integer.
 Id of the agent that accepts the offer
 - `add`: \[Offer\].
 Offers added to the market since last made this query
 - `remove`: \[integer\].
 Ids of the offers the agent made that it wants to remove from the market
+- `destiny`: \[integer\].
+Ids of the agents to which this offer is directly made.
+If not empty, the offer is not posted in the global market and only the beneficiary agents know about it.

 Result value:
 - `offerIds`: \[integer\].
 Ids given to the added offers (in the same order)